 It is not mandatory to give a reason for why you are leaving.
 However, if you have a better job offer and you want to be truthful with your employer, you can mention the reason.

-Sometimes, the nurse wants to tell the employer about a better job offer because she wants the employer to reconsider and ask her not to go with a better offer.
+Sometimes, the nurse wants to tell the employer about a better job offer because she wants the employer to reconsider and ask her not to accept a better offer.

 3. Appreciate the employer:

-No matter how unhappy you are with your job, you should always be happy and thankful to your employer while you leave.
-Even if a job is not good, it gives you plenty of experience that is priceless.
-Therefore, you should be thankful to your boss as well as other nurses that work in your fraternity.
+No matter how unhappy you are with your job, you should always be happy and thankful to your employer when you leave.
+Even if a job is not good, it gives you plenty of priceless experience.
+Therefore, you should be thankful to your boss and other nurses who work in your fraternity.

 4. Offer your help:

-If you feel that your resignation will create problems for the hospital, you should offer your help in finding a replacement in the hospital.
+If you feel that your resignation will cause problems for the hospital, you should offer to help find a replacement.

 Sample letter: